Bugsia/Terraining/README.md

 The project is in active development and not stable.
 Bugs will occur.

+This project has no particular goal, other than serving as a place for me to learn and implement concepts, that I find interesting

 # Usage
 Either use the precompiled binary for windows or build yourself using CMake.
 To do build using cmake, go into the root folder and execute `cmake -B build -G "Visual Studio 17 2022"